hmcts/acr-build-infrastructure/README.md

-# aks-acr-infra
+# acr-build-infrastructure
 AKS Azure Container Registry

-Contains a pipeline for building public and private container registries with a terraform
+Contains a pipeline for building public and private container registries with a terraform.